nimwunnan/conceptuallabor.com/theory-text/input.md

 Models, by nature, are abstractions.
 They may abstract detailed qualities of external, real-world conditions or specific ideas as they are understood by an actor.
 To some degree these specific qualities of work need to be encoded as a mental model, personalized to the actor imagining it.
 In this way, they are always a translation from one context to another.
 Any conscious actor can model their own mental state enough to create self-referential models, further abstracted from the original context.
 So while conceptual labor may be rooted in specific conditions and real-world problems, it tends towards abstraction.
 This implies that conceptual labor that we call by one name can share the same mental context as conceptual labor that falls under an entirely different label.
 Though the abstract similarities between methods and types of conceptual labor may not translate fully, fundamental and useful patterns can emerge.
 This means one can consciously practice these patterns to develop them as skills of conceptual labor that can be applied across disciplines.

+TODO ADD SUMMARY -- Like, a new one? from the website? somethin. this is the last task for you

 \pagebreak

 # Part 1